eCatTheeCat/MinimalSoundCloudDesktop/README.md

 # MinimalSoundCloudDesktop

-Lightweight Tauri wrapper for SoundCloud with ad-free playback and Last.fm scrobbling (currently scaffolded).
+Lightweight Tauri wrapper for SoundCloud with ad-free playback and Last.fm scrobbling.
+**Note: Currently nothing is working right now.
+I have no experience with Tauri or Rust in general, so a lot of this is AI code.**

 ## Getting started